 The TO submits a completed pre-audit questionnaire and supporting documentation to the CA under a suitable covering letter.
 The TO should ensure that these documents are submitted in sufficient time to allow the CA to assess properly the submission.

-The CA evaluates the questionnaire and supporting documentation to ensure compatibility with IALA Recommendation R0141 and Model course(s) E-141/1 and/or IALA WWA.L2.0, seeking IALA WWA assistance if required.
+The CA evaluates the questionnaire and supporting documentation to ensure compatibility with IALA Recommendation R0141 and Model course(s) L1.1 and/or IALA WWA.L2.0, seeking IALA WWA assistance if required.

 If the CA is satisfied with the evaluation, it will set a mutually convenient date for the initial audit visit.